 |

-| As summer wears on, watch for new arrivals like this Variegated Meadowhawk along park trails. | |
+In Summer, watch for new arrivals like this Variegated Meadowhawk along park trails. | |

 ![]() |